valkenzz/Bigeleisen_KIE/README.md

 ## Installation

-Use the package manager [pip](https://pypi.org/project/Bigeleisen-KIE/) to install foobar.
+Use the package manager [pip](https://pypi.org/project/Bigeleisen-KIE/) to install the library.

 ```bash
 pip install Bigeleisen-KIE